Washington Post Abstains from Presidential Endorsement — as it Should

 The one time our endorsement was perhaps decisive was in 2012, when the paper pulled its support of Richard Sanders, who then narrowly lost his seat on the Washington Supreme Court.
 The big endorsements are the ones that get talked about, and that readers love to hate.
 In 2000, when the paper ran a long editorial supporting George W. Bush, hundreds of subscribers to the Seattle Times canceled their subscriptions.
 The Times’ endorsement mattered to those readers; it also mattered to the man who wrote it, Jim Vesely.
 But it didn’t matter to the election.
 The Bush-Gore contest was the closest such election in more than a century — and the opinion of the Seattle Times had no effect on it whatsoever.
 (Should it have?)

 I thought it was fine in 2000 for the Times to list all the reasons to vote for George W. Bush.
 Voters should consider such arguments.
 The paper might also have listed the reasons to vote for Al Gore.
+It would have been better to state both cases — not by regurgitating poll-tested talking points, but in the journalists’ own words.
 The paper was following the advice to state both cases — not by regurgitating poll-tested talking points, but from in the journalists’ own thinking.
 This year, the Times, being a Democratic paper in a Democratic town, has endorsed Harris.
 But if it were also to run the case for Trump, I wonder: Could the editors find anyone on staff willing to write it?
 I note also that the Los Angeles Times, another big-city paper in a Democratic state, has backed away from its expected endorsement of Harris.

 The main argument to abstain from endorsements is that such lining up with candidates for public office conflicts with the journalistic mission to report and analyze the news.
 When I was there, the Seattle Times dealt with this problem like other newspapers by keeping news and editorial in separate rooms.
 We didn’t talk to each other.
 I think the news reporters would have felt contaminated if they had talked to us.
 And I never went to the political reporters and said, “Are our endorsements a problem for you?”
 (I don’t think I wanted to hear their answer.)
 Candidates sometimes bellyached about our endorsements, and always some readers did, too.